 - An increased risk of developing cataracts.

 - An increased risk of duodenal and stomach ulcers.
 Tell your doctor if you develop indigestion or stomach (abdominal) pains.

 Although the above points have to be mentioned, do not be put off about steroids.
-The relief of symptoms and the prevention of serious complications usually outweigh the risk of side-effects from the doses of steroids used for this condition.
+The relief of symptoms and the prevention of serious complications usually outweigh the risk of side-effects from the doses of steroids used for giant cell arteritis (GCA).

 Did you find this information useful?

 Further help & information

 - BSR and BHPR guidelines for the management of giant cell arteritis; British Society for Rheumatology (March 2010)

 - Giant cell arteritis; NICE CKS, July 2014 (UK access only)

 - Ponte C, Rodrigues AF, O'Neill L, et al; Giant cell arteritis: Current treatment and management.
 World J Clin Cases.
 2015 Jun 16 3(6):484-94. doi: 10.12998/wjcc.v3.i6.484.